 In areas where the CBB is endemic, farmers must use CBB resistance varieties if they are to realize sustainable yields.

 Roguing of Plants

 Farmers cultivating susceptible varieties must regularly search and destroy the plants showing symptoms of the disease by burning them.
-This activity must follow the first few rains after the dry season.
-Early detection and destruction, can prevent or reduce the rate of spread of disease on farm.
+This activity must follow the first few incidents of rains after the dry season.
+Early detection and destruction, can prevent or reduce the rate of spread of disease on the farm.

 Practise Land Fallow

 In cases of an outbreak on the whole farm, farmers must harvest roots immediately and destroy the whole plants (stem, leaves, etc) by burning.
 They may also plough them deep into the soil.
 Leave the land to fallow for a minimum of 3 years in both cases.
 The bacterium for CBB is not able to survive outside the host for long periods.